Below Deck Filming Locations – on a budget by ferry (2026)

 Croatia

-Croatia takes center stage as the primary location for both the second season of “BD MED” and “Below Deck Sailing Yacht”.
-The crew visits picturesque harbors and islands, including notable destinations like Split, Trogir, Hvar, Korčula, and Vis, of which the linked ones can also be found on our website.
+Croatia takes centre stage as the primary location for both the second season of ‘Below Deck Med' and ‘Below Deck Sailing Yacht'.
+The crew visits picturesque harbors and islands, including Split, Trogir, Hvar, Korčula, and Vis.

-“Below Deck Med” returns to the Croatian Islands and shores in its sixth season.
+‘Below Deck Med' returns to the Croatian islands and coast in its sixth season.

-• Main gateway: Split, one of the best bases for island ferries.
+• Main gateway: Split, one of the best bases for island ferries in Croatia.

-• Island hopping: Use ferries/catamarans from Split to islands like Hvar and Korčula (seasonal frequency varies).
+• Island hopping: Use ferries and catamarans from Split to islands such as Hvar and Korčula.

 • More routes: See ferries in Croatia.